 Prior to joining Pegasus, Ashley worked for Wells Fargo Advisors as a client associate.
 Before working in the financial industry, Ashley was a claims adjuster with Farmers Insurance Group.

 Ashley graduated from the University of Nebraska Omaha with a BS in finance and banking.

 Kate Blatherwick Pickert

-Kate is happy to call the Kansas City area her home after living in several spots growing up.
+Kate is happy to call the Kansas City area her home after living in several cities growing up.
 She landed at Pegasus Capital Management in July 2007 as the firm’s relationship manager.
 She takes care of client communications and website coordination, as well as plans and implements client events and activities.

-Prior to joining Pegasus, Kate worked in broadcast news for more than eight years, most recently as the 5:00 P.M. news producer at Kansas City’s KMBC 9 News.
+Before joining Pegasus, Kate worked in broadcast news for more than eight years, most recently as the 5:00 P.M. news producer at Kansas City’s KMBC 9 News.
 She left broadcasting after her first child was born, but not before she won the 2006 Mid-America Regional Emmy for the best newscast.